Indian firms seek to renegotiate $10.8 billion Afghan iron ore deal - Kabul official

 "The Chinese were going to build the railway for the Aynak mine, and now the Chinese company don't want to build this railway, so the question is (how to find) another, alternative way to export iron," the official said.

-He added that other issues in the contract that had come up for review included a plan to build a steel plant.
+He added that other issues in the contract that had come up for review included a plan to built a steel plant.

 "Maybe within a month or two months we will restart the negotiations," he said.